X-Perience: First success (1996–2004)

+Departure from major labels (2005–2007)

 In 2006, X-Perience got a new contract with Major Records in Hamburg.
-They released their single "Return To Paradise" and the fourth album Lost in Paradise, including new versions of the first three X-Perience hits, mixed by José Alvarez-Brill.
-The album also included a duet with Midge Ure (Ultravox, Visage) called Personal Heaven, which was released as another single.
+They released their single "Return To Paradise" and the fourth album "Lost in Paradise", including new versions of the first three X-Perience hits, mixed by José Alvarez-Brill.
+The album also included a duet with Midge Ure (Ultravox, Visage) called "Personal Heaven", which was released as second single.

+Departure & absence of singer Claudia Uhle (2007–2019)

-After the 2007 single release I Feel Like You, Claudia Uhle decided to leave the band.
+After the 2007 single release "I Feel Like You", which was the third and final single of the 4th album, Claudia Uhle decided to leave the band.

 The new voice of X-Perience was revealed on June 3, 2009, on their official website.
-Manja Wagner became the new singer and the band released a new song, Strong (Since You're Gone).
+Manja Wagner became the new singer and the band released a new song, "Strong (Since You're Gone)".
 This song plus four other new songs were published on the official X-Perience Facebook profile in the following months.
 A new album with Manja Kaletka on vocals was planned, but never released.

+Comeback (2020–)

 On December 22, 2019, the band announced the departure of Manja Kaletka and a comeback with Claudia Uhle in 2020 on their Facebook page.
 The teaser single "Dream A Dream" was released on April 10, 2020, "I Feel Like You 555" was the first radio single in 13 years and was released on May 15, 2020.
 The fifth album "555" is produced by Valicon and was released via Valicon Records on August 21, 2020.

-A new single called "We Will Live Forever" was announced for a release in April 2021 but was postponed to 2022.
+A new single called We Will Live Forever was announced for a release in April 2021 but was postponed to 2022.
 Meanwhile, a new mix of Cruisin' Wild was released as final single of the album on January 28, 2022.
 On January 16, 2022, singer Claudia Uhle revealed in a TikTok-livestream that the band began working on a sixth album for 2023.
+On March 3, 2023, the band released the single "We Travel the World" as the first single from the new album.
+With the single release the band started the presale and presave for the new album which production was finished at this time.
+On April 28, 2023, the single We Will Live Forever was released finally.
+The sixth album "We Travel the World" was released on August 4, 2023, and entered the German Album Charts as this week's fourth highest new entry on No. 16.

+X-Perience revealed that they are participating for the preselection of Germany's Eurovision Song Contest on October 17, 2023.
+Their Eurovision song is called "I'll Remember", but the song was not in the final selection.

+On June 14, 2024, the band released together with DJ & remixer Daniel La Peur a cover of Mike Oldfield and Maggie Reilly classic To France as single.